rst0git/enhancements/keps/sig-node/2008-forensic-container-checkpointing/README.md

 #### Container Migration

-On of the main use cases for checkpointing and restoring containers is container migration.
+One of the main use cases for checkpointing and restoring containers is container migration.
 An open issue asking for container migration in Kubernetes exists since 2015: [#3949][migration-issue].